 Applications include, but are not limited to, voice control of personal computers to aid performance and usability while ensuring universal compatibility.
 It is also possible that Isotope may be used to rapidly develop low cost simulator controls, remote control devices and administration tools.

 Isotope has been designed to make use of the low cost ATmega32u4 chip which is readily available and can be sourced in small volumes for easy prototyping.
 Hardware integration has been kept as simple as possible, and maximum flexibility with respect to the host device has been sought to allow future expansion.

+At the conclusion of this project a low cost design for a USB HID emulation interface which made use of a UART connection was developed, with a standardized set of communications protocols governing the use of this interface.
+Firmware and libraries were developed for the components specified, simplifying integration with new or existing software, and a number of demonstration applications were developed to illustrate the available functionality.

 Table of Contents